Lubka024/Lubka024/README.md

 - 👋 Hi, I’m Luba
-- 👀 I’m own a small busines called Cargio that lends cargobikes to businesses.
+- 👀 I own a small busines called Cargio that lends cargobikes to businesses.
 See cargio.cz
 - 🌱 I’m currently learning CSS, HTML and JS just for fun.

 <!---